 Who doesn't like to receive free products or free shipping?
 If you can offer free shipping, it will boost your product sales.
 But in reality, offering free shipping depends on a few factors like,

 - Value of the products

 - Customer’s expected delivery window.

-In order to offer free shipping and still make a profit, eCommerce brands need to tailor in the shipping charges into the product cost and come up with an offer that suits both of them.
+In order to offer free shipping and still make a profit, eCommerce brands need to tailor the shipping charges to the product cost and come up with an offer that suits both of them.

 Well, as we said before, to ensure faster delivery you need to set up local warehouses and distribute your products.
 But when selecting the warehouse, you need to be very careful.

 Selecting a place that is oversized will end up being expensive whereas choosing an undersized warehouse will create product backlogs.
 Also, you need to factor in the location of the warehouse so that it doesn't hamper the delivery window.

 It is better to take suggestions from 3PL companies in order to choose the perfect warehouse that will be perfect for your inventory.

 8. Unforced Shipping Errors